-On September 19th, 2019, Blue Sky provided an update on the exploration program, specifically for the Ivana Central target located 10 kilometres north of the Ivana deposit, within the 145 km prospective trend at the AGP.
-At the time of the release, the planned IP survey was complete, and had been extended from 6 to 7.65 kilometres.
-In addition, 32 of the planned 74 auger holes at Ivana Central were complete, for a total of 272.1 metres, with analytical results returned on 26 of the auger holes.
-The compiled results identified near-surface mineralization as well as geophysical, geological and alteration patterns comparable with those associated with the Company's Ivana uranium-vanadium deposit.
+The Ivana Central target is located 10 kilometres north of the Ivana deposit, within the 145 km prospective trend at the AGP.
+Results from the 2019 IP survey and auger sampling identified near-surface mineralization as well as geophysical, geological and alteration patterns comparable with those associated with the Company's Ivana uranium-vanadium deposit.

-At the Ivana North target, the IP geophysical survey identified a 5-kilometre-long chargeability anomaly along an 8-kilometre survey line, as announced on December 4, 2019.
-The chargeability anomaly begins at or near surface and extends to +30 metres in depth and correlates locally with airborne and ground radiometric anomalies, as well as superficial carnotite mineralization observed and previously sampled by the Company.
-The chargeability anomaly at Ivana North may be indicative of potential pyrite-associated uranium-vanadium mineralization in the subsurface related to the superficial uranium-vanadium mineralization observed in the area and representing a compelling target for drill testing.
+At the Ivana North target, 15-20 kilometres north of the Ivana deposit, the IP geophysical survey identified a 5-kilometre-long chargeability anomaly that may be indicative of potential pyrite-associated uranium-vanadium mineralization in the subsurface related to the superficial uranium-vanadium mineralization observed in the area.
+This represents a compelling target for drill testing.